adamkdean/CSharp.NameGenerator/README.md

     CVCVVC - Vowels: ou, Consonants: slnrt - Toroot, Susuos, Lotuus, Nonoor, Soluor, Rotoos, Sunous, Rurool, Luluol, Rusuut, Nonour, Loluor, Rolous, Sutour, Nunoon, Sotoul, Rosoot, Tuloor, Sosuus, Suruus

 ## N.B.

 Names come back in lowercase by default, but if you wish to capitalise them like above, the following works great:

     var result = System.Globalization.CultureInfo.CurrentCulture.TextInfo.ToTitleCase(result);

+Hope you enjoy using this as much as I enjoyed making it.